-27. Should the judge list the street address of rental property?
+28. Should the judge list the street address of rental property?

-No. A general geographic location is sufficient to identify any interest in real estate.
+No. A general geographic location (county and state) is sufficient to identify any interest in real estate.

-28. If a judge and/or spouse or domestic partner creates a trust which consists of otherwise non-reportable assets, must the existence of the trust be disclosed?
+29. If a judge and/or spouse or domestic partner creates a trust which consists of otherwise non-reportable assets, must the existence of the trust be disclosed?